Do you know what the main differences between cerebral palsy and Parkinson’s disease are?

 Frequently used management interventions for cerebral palsy include:

 - Physical therapy.
 PT for cerebral palsy focuses on improving movements through exercise.
 This can involve stretching tight muscles to improve range of motion, strengthening underused muscles, and reducing the excitability of spastic muscles with frequent stimulation.
+Physical therapy can also include specialized gait training for those with difficulty walking.

 - Occupational therapy.
 OT for cerebral palsy typically involves teaching individuals how to perform activities of daily living like dressing, getting out of bed, or using mobility aids like wheelchairs and walkers.
+Occupational therapists also may focus on fine motor skills if they have been affected.

 - Speech therapy.
 Individuals with speech or feeding difficulties can go to speech therapy to strengthen their oral muscles, improve their speech, and learn alternative forms of communication.